enarx/ciborium/ciborium/README.md

 using a separate bit for the sign.
 Second, the specification requires that implementations handle leading zeroes; a liberal reading of which implies a requirement for lossless coercion.
-Third, dynamic languages like Python have no notion of "integer width," making this is a practical choice for maximizing wire compatibility with those languages.
+Third, dynamic languages like Python has no notion of "integer width," making this a practical choice for maximizing wire compatibility with those languages.

 This coercion is **always** lossless.
 For floats, this implies that we